spences10/scottspence.com/posts/2021/04/28/obs-display-capture-not-working/index.md

 `NVIDIA GeForce RTX 2060` I disabled the AMD one closed and reopened OBS and it was fine.

-The video also details putting OBS into compatability mode I tried with and without and it made no difference for me so I left it how it was.
+The video also details putting OBS into compatibility mode I tried with and without and it made no difference for me so I left it how it was.